Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \subsubsection{Task-independent Effects}

-The mixed effects models in Table~\ref{tab:reading-times-lme:exp1} show main effects of log word frequency and word length across all measures (first fixation, first pass, total time, fixation rate), indicating that infrequent words and long words are read more slowly and are more likely to be fixated, independent of experimental condition.
-There is also a significant effect of named entity status on first fixation, first pass, and total time.
-Words that are part of a named entity (i.e.,~a potential answer) are read more slowly.
-This effect is particularly strong in total time, with an increase of 56~ms compared to other words.
-We also observe a main effect of whether a word is part of the correct answer (decreased first pass duration) and of text position (words later in the text have lower total time).
-There is also a significant main effect of surprisal on all reading time measures: more surprising words are read more slowly.
+We will first discuss the main effect found in our mixed effects analysis, see the first section of Table~\ref{tab:reading-times-lme:exp1}.
+The results show main effects \changedSecond{of log word frequency (all measures) and word length (first pass, total time, fixation rate)}, indicating that infrequent words and long words are read more slowly and are more likely to be fixated, independent of task. \changedSecond{There is also a significant effect of named entity status on first pass.
+Words that are part of a named entity (i.e.,~a potential answer) are read faster in this measure.} \changedSecond{We also observe a main effect of whether a word is part of the correct answer (decreased first pass time) and of text position: words later in the text have lower total time.} There is also a significant main effect of surprisal on all reading time measures: more surprising words are read more slowly.
 This is consistent with previous work on surprisal in reading time corpora \citep{demberg_data_2008}.
-Crucially, we find a significant main effect of condition in all measures: first fixation, first pass, total time, and fixation rate are all higher in the No Preview condition, confirming the observations we made based on the descriptive statistics in Table~\ref{tab:stat}.
+There is no effect of surprisal on fixation rate.

-Turning now to interactions, we find an interaction of word length and word frequency in first fixation, total time, and fixation rate, which is a standard reading time effect.
-Beyond that, we find a negative interaction between word length and correct answer in total time.
-This indicates that the word length effect is less pronounced for answer words: these are read more slowly, independent of the their length.
-We also observe that the position of a word in the text interacts with its frequency (in total time), which is again a standard reading time effect.
-There is a negative interaction of text position with named entity status in total time, which indicates that named entities are read faster later in the text, presumably because a named entity is less likely to be the correct answer later in the text, as the answer has already been encountered by then.
+We now turn to interactions that do not involve task, which are given in the second section of Table~\ref{tab:reading-times-lme:exp1}.
+We find an interaction of word length and word frequency in first fixation and fixation rate, which is a standard reading time effect.
+We also observe that the position of a word in the text interacts with its frequency (in first pass and total time), which is again a standard reading time effect. \changedSecond{There are negative interactions of text position with named entity status (total time) and answer status (first pass and total time), which indicates that named entities are read faster later in the text, presumably because a named entity is less likely to be the correct answer later in the text, as the answer has already been encountered by then.}